Updated 13 August 2020

 Ribollita is a Tuscan peasant style (vegetarian) soup made with bread, vegetables, cannellini beans and the essential ingredient is the robust green Cavolo Nero or Tuscan Kale.
 Ribollita in Italian translated literally means “re-boiled”.
-This soup has medieval origins as it is believed that servants collected the left-overs from wealthy banquets and re-boiled the bread, vegetables and stock to create a hearty soup.
-I used to cook this dish (but not with left-overs!) at our restaurant The Peacock Inn in countryside UK where it was a popular lunchtime soup course.
-Now I make it every winter and late autumn.
-It is easy to prepare, ideal for the freezer and very tasty indeed.
-If you can’t find Cavolo Nero then use any robust greens such as Swiss chard, dark outer leaves of Savoy cabbage, broccoli or other green kale.
-Below is my version of this simply delicious hearty winter soup.
-I don’t add the bread in the making of the soup rather dip it into the soup when eating.
+This very healthy soup has medieval origins as it is believed that servants collected the left-overs from wealthy banquets and re-boiled the bread, vegetables and stock to create a hearty soup.
+I used to cook this dish (but not with left-overs!) at our restaurant with rooms The Peacock Inn Chelsworth in countryside UK where it was a popular lunchtime soup course.
+Now I make it every winter.
+It is easy to prepare with inexpensive ingredients, improves with time, ideal for the freezer and very tasty too.
+If you can’t find Cavolo Nero/Tuscan Kale then use any robust greens such as Swiss chard, dark outer leaves of Savoy cabbage, broccoli or other green kale.
+Below is my version of this simply delicious healthy hearty winter soup.
+I don’t add the bread in the making of the soup rather dip it into the soup when eating it.
 Enjoy!
-Sylvia x
+Sylvia xx

 INGREDIENTS Serves 4-6